AlphaGenes/AlphaPeel/docs/source/usage.rst

     Output options:
       -out_file PREFIX      The output file prefix.
 All file outputs will be stored as "PREFIX.dosage.txt" and so on.
+      -out_id_order OUT_ID_ORDER
-      -writekey WRITEKEY    Determines the order in which individuals are ordered in the output file based on their order in the corresponding input file.
+                            Determines the order in which individuals are ordered in the output file based on their order in the corresponding input file.
 Individuals not in the input file are placed at the end of the file and sorted in alphanumeric order.
-These individuals can be suppressed with the "-onlykeyed" option.
+These individuals can be suppressed with the "-out_id_only" option.
 Options: id, pedigree, genotypes, sequence, segregation.
 Default: id.
-      -onlykeyed            Flag to suppress the individuals not present in the file used with "-writekey".
+      -out_id_only          Flag to suppress the individuals not present in the file used with "-out_id_order".
 It also suppresses "dummy" individuals.
+      -n_io_threads N_IO_THREADS
-      -iothreads IOTHREADS  Number of threads to use for input/output.
+                            Number of threads to use for input/output.
 Default: 1.

     Peeling output options: